labianchin/12factor-en_US/presentation.md

 Keep development, staging, and production as similar as possible

-- Designed for continuous deployment by keeping the gap between development and production small
+- Designed for continuous deployment
+- Keep the gap between development and production small:
+ - Time gap
+ - Personnel gap
+ - Tools gap
-- Resists the urge to use different backing services between development and production.
+- Resists to use different backing services between development and production

 ---